top of page

 • Instagram

-Justin Blackburn is a Creator, Life Coach, Viral Slam Poet, Author, and Comedian.
-Always connected to his Spiritual Gifts, Justin began giving Intuitive Psychic Readings at 22 years old at Spiritual Shops in the Southeast.
-From there Justin was hired at different Spiritual Businesses such as Kimah Healing Art Center, Costa Rica Yoga Spa, and Willow Dreams to be their Intuitive Healer.
-He also gave workshops and psychic readings at Spiritual Festivals throughout the south.
+Justin is a creator, life coach, viral slam poet, author, and comedian.
+Always connected to his spiritual sifts, Justin began giving Intuitive Psychic Readings at 22 years old at spiritual shops in the Southeast.
+From there, Justin was hired at different spiritual businesses such as Kimah Healing Art Center, Costa Rica Yoga Spa, and Willow Dreams as an Intuitive Healer.
+He has also led workshops and psychic readings at spiritual festivals throughout the south.

 2.png